Welcome from the mighty, mighty Lynx!

 Welcome to the official website of the Lincoln Lynx Alumni Association of Lincoln High School in Seattle, Washington.
 Even though the school closed in 1981, the alumni association is alive and active!
 The LLAA is a 501(c)3 non-profit organization and annually awards scholarships to a number of outstanding high school students who are lineal descendants of Lincoln graduates and staff.
 Please visit the Scholarship tab to see this year's recipients.
 The Lincoln Lynx Alumni Association has roots going back to 1910.
 Membership in the LLAA is open to any person who attended Lincoln as a student, staff, or faculty member.
-It promotes and preserves the history of the school, and has events and programs to strengthen the bonds between its members and the community.
+It promotes and preserves the history of the school and has events and programs to strengthen the bonds between its members and the community.
 The Totem II newspaper, published three times a year, strives to reconnect and encourages contact of members.
 To submit an article or news, click on "Contact Us".
 We hope you will join the association today and receive a complimentary recent issue of Totem II and the "We are back!" refrigerator magnet.
 We know you will enjoy being a member of the Lincoln family!!

 Lincoln High School Plans to Reopen 2019

-2015 Class Reunions
+2017 Class Reunions